chris-roberts-dev/Pipeline-Hero-CRM/crm-requirements.md

 6. **Docker is first-class, not an afterthought** — dev, CI, and production workflows must respect this.
 7. **Design for role flexibility** — default roles are required, but tenant-specific extensions must be supported.
 8. **Build for observability and auditability** — especially impersonation, tenant switching, pricing overrides, and status transitions.
+9. **The service layer is the stable contract** — Phase 1 delivers the CRM through Django views and templates, but every state-changing operation lives in a service function with a plain-Python signature.
+Phase 2's React + API migration is a UI swap, not a domain rewrite.
+Views are thin; templates contain no business logic; state machines are enforced in services; pricing runs through the engine from services only.

 ---

 ## 5. High-Level Architecture

 ### 5.1 Architectural Style
+The platform is delivered in two UI phases against a single shared backend.

-The platform should be implemented as a **server-rendered Django application** using conventional Django views, templates, forms, and service-layer orchestration.
+**Phase 1 — server-rendered Django.** The entire CRM is implemented as a conventional Django application using Django views, forms, templates (the Django templating system), and a service-layer orchestration pattern.
+This is the primary build effort.

-The implementation should:
+**Phase 2 — React tenant portal.** After the Phase 1 CRM is functionally complete, a custom React front-end replaces the tenant-portal screens.
+React consumes a thin internal JSON API exposed by the Django backend.
+The Django admin, the login landing page, and all support/impersonation tooling remain server-rendered.

+The implementation, in both phases, must:
-- prioritize Django-native patterns,
+- prioritize Django-native patterns for the backend,
 - keep business logic out of templates and thin views,
-- centralize domain workflows in service/application layers,
+- centralize domain workflows in service/application layers so both Django views and the Phase 2 API can call the same services,
+- treat the service layer as the stable contract — UI technology changes must not require rewriting domain logic,
-- allow future API expansion without forcing API-first architecture on v1.
+- allow the Phase 2 API to be grown incrementally on top of existing services without forcing API-first architecture onto v1.

 ### 5.2 Recommended Architectural Shape
 A pragmatic modular monolith is recommended.